Desire-Admin/Package-Manager-Pro/README.md

 68. German
 69. Thailand

-We will keep updated with new updates
+## We will keep updated with new updates

+## You can send us a Localized Translation for a better and more accurate translation or suggest adding another language.